-The RTU at the water tank continuously transmits level information to a nearby cellular tower.
-This RTU may be connected to other equipment such as chlorine monitors or other alarm inputs and can be solar powered.
+The MyDro RTU at the water tank continuously transmits level information to a nearby cellular tower.
+This RTU may be connected to other equipment such as chlorine monitors or other alarm inputs.
+It can be battery powered (with no line power).
 Status data packets are transmitted through a secure private network connection to Mission servers.
-When the tank level is outside the user configurable level boundaries, a command is automatically sent to output relays on the same RTU or remote RTUs to energize pumps or valves and refill the tank.
+When the tank level is outside the user configurable level boundaries, a command is automatically sent to output relays on the RTU where the pumps are to energize pumps or valves and refill the tank.
 The Tank and Well software supports up to five pumps.